indexofire/cmsplugin_rst/README.rst

-This is a plugin for add restructured text to your articles.
+This is a plugin of django-cms-2.0 for add restructured text to your articles.

+It's based on *BSD License*, so please share it as what you want.

 Requirement:
 ----------------------------